 As a California government or Federal government employee you are afforded certain rights and benefits that employees of private sector employers do not have.
 Union benefits and protections, retirement and disability protections, and state and federal regulations create many safety nets and prohibit employers from making decisions that negatively affect your position or your benefits.
 In addition, you are similarly protected by the numerous anti-discrimination and harassment laws, the leave laws, and the whistleblower protections and anti-retaliation laws.

-Stephen Danz, having dedicated his practice to defending the rights of employees across the state and around the globe for more than three decades, has garnered a reputation as one of the premiere employment law attorneys in California.
+Stephen Danz has dedicated his practice to defending the rights of employees across the state and around the globe for more than three decades, has garnered a reputation as one of the premier employment law attorneys in California.
 His associates are trained to represent their clients with efficiency, effectiveness, and understanding.

 One of Stephen’s most recent cases in representing government employees involved a case of whistle-blowing wherein a state employee complained about a system of ‘under-reporting’ hours worked to CALPERS.
 The employee was subsequently terminated in a classic case of retaliation.